cycle-sync-ai/.github/profile/README.md

-# Welcome to CycleSync-Tech!
+# Welcome to CycleSyncLabs!

-At CycleSync-Tech, we are a team of passionate engineers committed to transforming your ideas into reality.
+At CycleSyncLabs, we are a team of passionate engineers committed to transforming your ideas into reality.
 Our expertise encompasses a diverse range of services, including:

 - **AI Business Solutions**: Tailored strategies to enhance your business operations using cutting-edge AI technologies
 - **Multi AI Agent System**: Advanced orchestration of multiple AI agents working in harmony to solve complex business challenges